tramynn/devdoggies/README.md

 # DevDoggies
 Final Project for ConsenSys Blockchain Developer Bootcamp

-## Overview
+## About
-This dApp allows for users to view, buy, and sell DevDoggies.
+A decentralized marketplace where users can view, buy, and sell DevDoggies.

+# Overview
 ## Definitions

 ## Specs